State Appropriation | $696,342 |

 The Center for Biocatalysis and Bioprocessing (CBB) is an interdisciplinary academic research center at the University of Iowa.
 Its objectives are to: a) enhance faculty and student development in the broad areas of biocatalytic science and bioprocess engineering, b) drive innovative pilot-scale biomanufacturing processes, c) be an academic leader in promoting student careers in biotechnology through unique educational programs, and d) advance University intellectual property by accelerating time to market of bio-products derived from basic academic discoveries.

-The Center’s activities stem from a world-renowned group of faculty, scientist, laboratory personnel, graduate students and postdoctoral associates focused on the creation and dissimilation of knowledge in biocatalytic science.
-Our academic group is recognized for its scientific talent that has secured in excess of $15 million annually in extramural research support.
-The Center operates a long-standing NIH-funded Predoctoral Training Grant in Biotechnology.
+The Center’s activities stem from a world-renowned group of faculty, scientist, laboratory personnel, graduate students and postdoctoral associates focused on the creation and dissimilation of knowledge in biosciences.
+Our academic group is recognized for its scientific talents that secure an excess of $15 million in extramural research support.
+The Center operates a long-standing NIH-funded Predoctoral Training Grant in Biotechnology (successfully renewed on July 1, 2024 for another five years).
 A portion of the Center’s operating budget supplements these NIH fellowships and, more importantly, supports additional fellowships for top caliber graduate students across academic disciplines.
 The Center also provides resources for undergraduate students in the form of employment within the Center’s Fermentation and Bioprocessing Facility as well as with a hands-on instructional lab-course entitled Upstream Biotechnology Processes.
-A CBB Student Affiliates program enables both graduate and undergraduate students to explore careers in biotechnology, in accord with the State’s emphasis on a bioscience driven economy.
+A CBB enables both graduate and undergraduate students to explore careers in biotechnology, in accord with the State’s emphasis on a bioeconomy.

 The CBB’s Bioprocessing Facility is a world-class pilot-scale operation that is unmatched by any other university in the United States.
 This facility serves as a contract development and manufacturing organization (CDMO) with the ability to create high value bio-products.
 This facility serves as the primary scale-up pilot facility for biotechnology processes within the State of Iowa.
 The CBB also operates the only facility in the State that manufactures vaccines and therapeutic proteins for Phase I clinical testing.